Nationalization of PrivatBank: The nationalization

 Oleksandr Danyliuk, ex-Minister of Finance of Ukraine: ‘To a certain moment, the money of PrivatBank was exclusively the money of its depositors...
 And these deposits were used to lend the business of the group, for the purposes of its owners.
 In the end, this resulted in certain problems, and the state was forced to intervene and protect the depositors...’

-NBU also filed claim to court of Cyprus against PwC seeking $3 bln compensation.
+NBU also filed claim to court of Cyprus against PwC seeking $3 billion compensation.

 Hennadii Boholiubov, former co-owner of the bank, sent the government of Ukraine a notice claiming compensation for the ‘illegal expropriation’ of his share of funds in PrivatBank.
 In his address, he described the circumstances under which PrivatBank worked during 2015–2016, indicating that it was the most capitalised bank by the end of 2015.
 Boholiubov noted that during October–December 2016, the National Bank of Ukraine drastically changed its requirements to the bank, putting it intentionally under pressure.
 In his opinion, Ukraine was waging a successful and coordinated media campaign to destabilise the situation with PrivatBank, followed by the nationalisation of the financial institution.
 However, he did not specify the total amount of claims, while clarifying that in case of refusal, he, as a citizen of the United Kingdom, would apply to an independent arbitral tribunal.